nitin-dominic/AgriPathogenDatabase/README.md

 - `sim/` — digital twin environments and sim-to-real experiment configs.
 - `experiments/` — RL/adaptive-learning recipes and evaluation scripts.
 - `notebooks/` — walkthroughs: detection → explanation → prescription report → Q&A.

+  > ⚠️ **Disclaimer:** This repository is a work in progress.
+Content, papers, and code are continuously being added and updated.

 # Table of Contents

 - [Introduction](#introduction)